-Concern Worldwide have been coordinating the Primary Debates since 2015 in conjunction with Education Centres across Ireland in order to engage young people in a meaningful way regarding some of the complex issues we are working with.
+Concern Worldwide has been coordinating the Primary Debates since 2015 in conjunction with Education Support Centres across Ireland in order to engage young people in a meaningful way with some of the complex issues we work with.

-Debating is a fun, educational way of encouraging your students to really engage with development topics.
+Debating is a fun, educational way of encouraging your students to really engage with complex issues.
 Learning to debate teaches students how to apply critical analysis and how to prepare an argument using facts and sound research.
 It also teaches students valuable communication skills, such as how to deliver a speech and how to effectively defend the points they make.

 Debating can take many forms.
-If you are interested in entering a team in competitive debating, this handbook will offer some guidance on how formal debating works and the rules of the Concern Primary Debates.
+If you are are interested in entering a team in competitive debating, this handbook will offer guidance on how formal debating works and the rules of the Concern Primary Debates.